poojasundar15/react-js/README.md

-# Getting Started with Basic React App - (React-JS)
+# Getting Started with Basic React App - (ReactJS)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).